dcollis92/stay-sharp-and-practice/linkedin-learning/aws/introduction-to-aws-1-cloud-concepts/1-introduction-to-cloud-computing.md

     - You can use the latest technology and collaborate from anywhere.
 - for simplicity and ease of operations

-Q: What marks the origin of cloud computing, and when did it occur?
+5. What marks the origin of cloud computing, and when did it occur?

 - [ ] the development of networking in the 1960s
-- [x] the development of mainframe computing in the 1950s Correct
+- [x] the development of mainframe computing in the 1950s
-- [ ] Electronic computing begins here, and the idea of having multiple, dumb terminals started the idea of the cloud.
+  - Electronic computing begins here, and the idea of having multiple, dumb terminals started the idea of the cloud.
 - [ ] the invention of the transistor in the 1940s
 - [ ] the invention of the web in the late 1980s